travjbarnes/wobbly-frontend/README.md

 * Write a story for your component
 * `yarn test`
 * If the tests fail due to a visual change, check the contents of [./loki/difference](./loki/difference).
 If you are happy with all the changes, run `yarn loki approve` to update the reference screens.
+* If the test fail on CI and you think they should have passed, check the travis logs for a link to a url hosting diffs between the current and reference snapshots

 ## ⚙️ Frameworks
 * [Expo](https://expo.io)